shivasharanappaBiradar2645/shivasharanappaBiradar2645/README.md

 Hello!
 I'm Shivasharanappa Biradar, a noob developer with a passion for robotics, AI, and machine learning.
 I enjoy exploring the possibilities of these fields and leveraging them to create innovative solutions.
 Though I'm still learning, I'm eager to collaborate on exciting projects and expand my skills.

+## Education
+- Don Bosco College of Engineering(second year)

 ## Skills

-- Programming Languages: Python, JavaScript
+- Programming Languages: Python, JavaScript,C, C++
 - Areas of Interest: Robotics, Artificial Intelligence, Machine Learning